• About Connective

 A bad advertisement is kind of like a multi-vehicle car crash.
 You know you should turn away, but sometimes you can’t help yourself from looking – even as you cringe and thank your lucky stars that you are not the advertising executive who signed off on the ad.

-Examples of Bad Advertisements
+Examples of bad advertisements

 There’s no singular definition of a bad advertisement.
-In the words of Supreme Court Justice Potter Stewart when asked to define pornography, “I know it when I see it.”
+In the words of Supreme Court Justice Potter Stewart, when asked to define pornography, “I know it when I see it.”

-Dettol
+1) Dettol

 Dettol created a killer ad campaign – literally.
 The ad featured an image of a guy who had just stabbed someone and created a bloody crime scene.
 The caption, “When ordinary soap just won’t do,” suggested that if you’re going to make someone unalive, this is the product to help you clean up the mess.
 Murder is illegal, mmmkay?

-Reebok
+2) Reebok

-WWF
+3) WWF

-The World Wildlife Fund found itself in hot water for an ad that compared the 9/11 tragedy to a tsunami.
-Not only did the ad feature a video simulation of the terrorist attack, but it also trivialized the number of fatalities, stating that the 2005 tsunami in Asia killed 100,000 more people than 9/11.
+The World Wildlife Fund shocked audiences with an ad comparing the 9/11 tragedy to a tsunami.
+The campaign included a video simulation of the terrorist attack and trivialized the fatalities by stating the 2005 tsunami in Asia killed 100,000 more people than 9/11.
+Comparing tragedies in a “mine is bigger” manner?
+Definitely not a good flex.

-Pepsi
+4) Pepsi

 If you haven’t seen that catastrophic Pepsi ad featuring Kendall Jenner yet, you’re in for a treat.
 The ad depicts social unrest protests in a party-like atmosphere, and Jenner bridges the gap by offering a Pepsi to a police officer who’s there to keep the peace and neutralize protestors if things get out of control.